abhiTronix/vidgear/docs/gears/writegear/non_compression/usage.md

 ## Using Non-Compression Mode with GStreamer Pipeline

-  WriteGear API's Non-Compression Mode also supports GStreamer Pipeline as input to its `output_filename` parameter, when [GStreamer Pipeline Mode](../params/#b-exclusive-parameters) is enabled.
+  WriteGear API's Non-Compression Mode also supports GStreamer Pipeline as input to its `output` parameter, when [GStreamer Pipeline Mode](../params/#b-exclusive-parameters) is enabled.
 This provides flexible way to write video frames to file or network stream with controlled framerate and bitrate.
 The complete usage example is as follows:

 !!! warning "Requirement for GStreamer Pipelining"
     GStreamer Pipelining in WriteGear requires your OpenCV to be built with GStreamer support.
 Checkout [this FAQ](../../../../help/camgear_faqs/#how-to-compile-opencv-with-gstreamer-support) for compiling OpenCV with GStreamer support.